 How much does a Residential Parking Permit cost?

 Residential Parking Permits cost $25.00 for the first year, $20.00 a year for renewals.

 How do I get a Residential Parking Permit?

 You can either mail or bring the Vehicle Registration along with your Drivers License to the Allentown Parking Authority office, located at 603 W. Linden Street, Allentown, PA.
 Office hours are Monday, Wednesday and Thursday from 8:00 am to 4:30 pm, Tuesday 8:00 am to 6:00 pm and Friday 7:00 am to 4:30 pm.
-If these documents do not show an address within a Residential Parking Permit zone, please call the APA to determine what other documents will be necessary such as a lease, major utility bill, etc.

 Can guests staying at my home get a Visitors Permit to park?

 People who are temporarily staying with residents in a Residential Parking Permit zone may purchase a Visitors Permit, which works the same way as the yearly Residential Parking Permit.
 Each Visitors Permit is valid for 2 weeks and costs $2.00.
 There will be two (2) Visitors Permits issued per vehicle, for a total period of four (4) weeks.
 To obtain a Visitors Permit, mail or bring the registration of the vehicle you wish to register as a guest.

 All citizen complaints must be called into the Communication Center at (610) 437-7751 (24 hours a day), this applies to vehicles on the street or on private property.